 The governmental funds balance sheet and statement of revenues, expenditures, and changes in fund balances provide detailed information about the District's most significant funds.
-The District's major funds are the General Fund, Debt Service - Other Debt Service Fund, Capital Projects - Capital Outlay and Debt Service Fund, and Capital Projects - Local Capital Improvement Fund.
+The District's major funds are the General Fund, Special Revenue - Other Fund, Debt Service - Other Debt Service Fund, and Capital Projects - Local Capital Improvement Fund.
 Data from the other governmental funds are combined into a single, aggregated presentation.

 The District adopts an annual appropriated budget for its governmental funds.
-A budgetary comparison schedule has been provided for the General Fund to demonstrate compliance with the budget.
+A budgetary comparison schedule has been provided for the General and major Special Revenue Funds to demonstrate compliance with the budget.